sbrzt/sirius/data_model/development/01/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_1.1
-Return the information about the heritage asset, including its name, alternative name, its description, the place it is located in (as well as its coordinates), and the time-span temporal horizon that identifies the creation event it has been dated to.
+What information should be returned about the heritage asset, including its name, alternative name, description, location (along with coordinates), and the temporal horizon specifying the creation event date?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/01/schema/>